Moncrieff

 Moncrieff displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Moncrieff, as per the latest Census evaluation, 55.1% of dwellings were houses, with the remaining 44.8% being semi-detached, apartments, or other types.
-This compares to the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+In Moncrieff, as per the latest Census, 55.1% of dwellings were houses, with the remaining 44.8% being semi-detached homes, apartments, and other types.
+This compares to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Moncrieff stood at 5.9%, with mortgaged dwellings at 69.9% and rented ones at 24.2%.
-The median monthly mortgage repayment was $2,167, exceeding the Australian Capital Territory average of $2,080.
-The median weekly rent in Moncrieff was $470, compared to the Australian Capital Territory's $450.
+The median monthly mortgage repayment was $2,167, higher than the ACT average of $2,080.
+The median weekly rent in Moncrieff was $470, slightly above the ACT's $450.
 Nationally, Moncrieff's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing